What PSI Should My Tires Be? A Simple Tire Pressure Guide

 Frequently Asked Questions

-What Is the Correct Psi for My Tires Car?
+What Is the Correct PSI for My Car’s Tires?

 Conclusion

-Keep your tires at the vehicle’s recommended PSI—check the placard or owner’s manual—because proper pressure improves safety, fuel economy, and tire life.
-Check pressures cold with a reliable gauge monthly and before long trips; adjust slowly, like tuning a fine instrument.
-Account for temperature changes, cargo, and towing, and heed TPMS warnings.
-If you see uneven wear, bulges, or constant loss, get professional help promptly to avoid bigger problems.
+Keep your tires at the vehicle’s recommended PSI.
+Find it on the door placard or in the owner’s manual.
+Proper pressure improves safety, fuel economy, and tire life.
+Check cold with a reliable gauge each month and before long trips; adjust slowly and recheck.
+Account for temperature changes, extra cargo, and towing, and act on TPMS warnings quickly.
+If you see uneven wear, bulges, or constant pressure loss, get professional help before the problem grows.

 Milo Sutter Avatar